Skip to main content

 6.1 Acquisition and Accession Additions

 a.
-Acquisition and Accession Additions to the University-owned art collection may come through gifts, purchases, or commissions.
-The UACC makes recommendations to the University President whether to accept gifts of art, to purchase art, or commission art for the University-owned art collections.
+Acquisition and Accession Additions to the University Permanent Art Collection may come through gifts, purchases, or commissions.
+The UACC makes recommendations to the University President on whether to accept gifts of art, purchase art, or commission art for the collection.

 b.
-When considering gifts of art, the UACC shall:
+When considering proposed gifts of artwork(s), the UACC shall:

-• Work with the Associate Vice President/Chief Planning and Facilities Officer, or designee, to determine if an appropriate site is available
+• Work with the Chief Financial and Operating Officer and Vice President for Finance and Operations or designee to determine if an appropriate site is available.

-• Once reviewed and accepted by the University President, or designee, terms and conditions for acceptance will be delineated in a gift agreement between the donor and the University.
+• Once reviewed and accepted by the University President or designee, the terms and conditions of acceptance will be delineated in a gift agreement between the donor and the University.

 • Accepted works of art will be acknowledged as gifts in accordance with procedures established by the University and the Boise State University Foundation.